Database Query Component

 Note: The maximum concurrency is 8 times the number of processors on your cloud instance.
 For example: An instance with 2 processors has a maximum concurrency of 16.

-Even - the default option, distribute rows around the cluster evenly.
+Even: Distributes rows around the Redshift cluster evenly.

-All - copy rows to all nodes in the cluster.
+All: Copy rows to all nodes in the Redshift cluster.

-Key - distribute rows around the cluster according to the value of a key column.
+Key: Distribute rows around the Redshift cluster according to the value of a key column.